Airstack-xyz/docs/guides/basics/cross-chain-queries.md

 In GraphQL, you can call multiple queries in parallel in a single request as shown in [Multiple Queries Execution](multiple-queries-execution.md).

-As [Airstack](https://airstack.xyz) is a GraphQL API, it inherits this feature that enables you to call multiple APIs in one request, which is particularly useful for building cross-chain queries to fetch data across multiple [Airstack supported chains](../overview.md#supported-chains):
+As [Airstack](https://airstack.xyz) is a GraphQL API, it inherits this feature that enables you to call multiple APIs in one request, which is particularly useful for building cross-chain queries to fetch data across multiple [Airstack-supported chains](../overview.md#supported-chains):

 ### Try Demo